bnoko/typing-trainer/README.md

 | **Accuracy Threshold** | 0-100% | 95% | Minimum accuracy to avoid losing a life |
 | **Level Selector** | Any level | 1 | Jump to any level for practice |

+**Applying Settings:**
+- After changing settings, click **Apply Settings** (or press **Enter**) to apply changes
+- The Apply button is always visible at the bottom of the settings panel
+- If a test is active, applying settings will restart it with the new configuration
-**Note:** All settings are saved to browser localStorage and persist across sessions.
+- Settings are automatically saved to browser localStorage and persist across sessions

 ## File Structure